Occupational Medicine Curriculum

 This concentration is only available to students in the Residency in Occupational Medicine program.
 Students must complete the School-Wide Core Requirements and a sufficient number of the following courses to attain 42 semester hours of credit.

-- EOHS 406 – Public Health Emergency Preparedness and Response
+- EOHS 406 – Public Health Emergency Preparedness and Response (3 semester hours)

-- EOHS 495 – Environmental/Occupational Health Seminar
+- EOHS 495 – Environmental and Occupational Health Sciences Seminar (1 semester hour)

-- EOHS 502 – Environment, Toxicology, and Disease
+- EOHS 502 – Environment, Toxicology, and Disease (4 semester hours)

-- EOHS 571 – Injury Epidemiology and Prevention
+- EOHS 571 – Injury Epidemiology and Prevention (3 semester hours)

 Electives